z4nr34l/z4nr34l/README.md

 ## About me

 I am Mateusz Janota, a passionate technologist and entrepreneur with a lifelong dedication to IT and innovation.
-Currently, I'm the CEO & Founder of **ZanReal Labs**, where I lead a team delivering comprehensive technology solutions for modern companies and startups.
+Currently, I'm the CEO & Founder of **ZanReal**, where I lead a team delivering comprehensive technology solutions for modern companies and startups.

 ## What I Do